otrofy/flutter_image_builder/example/README.md

-# hello_example
+# image_handler_example

-Demonstrates how to use the hello plugin.
+Demonstrates how to use the image_handler plugin.

 ## Getting Started